keltia/fetiche-rs/docs/FETICHE.md

 `Fetiche` has 4 main library component so far:

 - `fetiche-common` has now some of the common code used by all crates.
+- `fetiche-engine` is the main fetch/stream component, using the formats and sources crates.
 - `fetiche-formats` is handling the various data structures used throughout the framework, dealing with conversion, serialisation and de-serialisation.
 - `fetiche-sources` contains the code to connect to various sites and fetch or stream data out of them.
 It also handles authentication, etc.
-- `fetiche-macros` is the specific crate hosting the `RunnableDerive` proc macro for the engines.
+- `fetiche-macros` is the specific crate hosting useful macros such as the `RunnableDerive` proc macro for the engines.

 ### Formats (managed in the `fetiche-formats` crate)